augustin-barillec/google-pandas-load/docs/source/index.rst

 Transfer data seamlessly from and to various locations:

 .. warning::
-   By default, the loader will delete any prior existing data having the same name in transitional and final locations.
+   The loader will delete any prior existing data having the same name in any location it will go through or at.

-   For instance, in the second load example below, where the data goes through a local folder, Storage and finally populates a BigQuery table, prior data `named <Loader.html#named>`__ a0 is deleted in these three locations.

-   The reason for this design choice is explained `here <Loader.html#pre-deletion>`__.
+   Explanation for this choice and one example can be found `here <Loader.html#pre-deletion>`__.

 .. code-block:: python